 - Confirm the edition of NFPA 80 applicable to you.

-Some of the recent significant changes to NFPA 80, 2022 edition include:
+Bigda also discussed changes to the 2022 edition of NFPA 80, the association’s fire door safety guide.
+Some of the recent significant changes to NFPA 80, 2022 edition cover the following topics:

 - Non-required opening protectives.